The best remedy for type 2 diabetes is theoretically simple: medication, education, counseling and weight loss.

 Max is on three medications for diabetes, plus a cholesterol medication and a blood pressure medication.
 His condition is not improving.

 "When traditional weight loss methods fail, metabolic or bariatric surgery offers significant and sustainable weight loss in adolescents with severe obesity," says pediatric bariatric surgeon Thomas Inge, MD, PhD, Surgical Director of the Bariatric Surgery Center.

 "The major mechanisms by which the operations improve health likely go far beyond the anatomic changes in the gut," says Dr. Inge.
 "Changes in hormonal cross-talk between the gut, fat tissue and the brain appear to be important for long-term maintenance of weight loss and effective long-term treatment of obesity-related health conditions."

 In 2017, Children's Colorado recruited Dr. Inge to offer bariatric surgery to patients.
 A leading expert in pediatric bariatric surgery and obesity, he's been awarded more than $20 million in research funding from the National Institutes of Health over the past decade.
 He and his team have published more than 100 peer-reviewed manuscripts.

 Bariatric surgery shows promising results for weight loss maintenance and remission of type 2 diabetes.
-In a multi-institutional study published in The New England Journal of Medicine, Dr. Inge found that kids' chances of diabetes remission were about 95 percent, three years out from surgery.
+In a multi-institutional study published in The New England Journal of Medicine, Dr. Inge found that kids' chances of diabetes remission were about 95%, three years out from surgery.
 The rates seemed much better than those for identical operations performed in adults with diabetes.

 "The use of bariatric surgery in adolescents is gaining more visibility," says Dr. Inge.
 "As more primary care providers and families learn of the positive outcomes these operations bring for teens, greater numbers of teens will likely choose surgery to take control of their weight and reverse health complications."